Warburg Institute Scholarships

 The London Arts and Humanities Partnership (LAHP) award

 The London Arts and Humanities Partnership has up to 90 cross-institutional studentships per year available for postgraduate research students studying arts and humanities disciplines.
-Applications for 2023/2024 open on 28 November 2022, with a deadline on 27 January 2023.
+Applications for 2024/2025 open on 27 November 2023, with a deadline on 26 January 2024 (5pm).
 The competition is open to home and international students on both the full-time and part-time tracks.
+For further information about the scholarship, including eligibility criteria, please visit the LAHP website or sign-up for one of their information sessions.

-Suitable applicants will be invited to submit a full proposal and to attend an application-writing workshop with Warburg staff in December (in person, with a Zoom link for remote attendance).
+3. Suitable candidates will be invited to submit a full application through the SAS application portal.
+They will also be invited to attend an online application-writing workshop in December 2023.

 Commonwealth Scholarships